-For the 2020 and 2021 tax years, there is another type of charitable deduction available to taxpayers who do not itemize their deductions.
+For the 2021 tax year, there is another type of charitable deduction available to taxpayers who do not itemize their deductions.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.